EttusResearch/uhd/host/docs/dboards.rst

 * **Frontend RX1:** real-mode baseband from antenna J100
 * **Frontend RX2:** real-mode baseband from antenna J140

-Note: The TVRX2 has always-on AGC, the software controllable gain is the final gain stage which controls the AGC set-point for output to ADC.
+Note: The TVRX2 has always-on AGC; the software controllable gain is the final gain stage which controls the AGC set-point for output to ADC.

 Receive Gains: